 With the speed also comes great efficiency and additional productivity, as the experienced French magistrates – who are more like investigating prosecutors in this civil law jurisdiction – can then spend their time on other matters, such as collecting evidence, or interviewing suspects.

 However, French legal tech start-ups in particular seem to be very keen to engage with the State and regional Bars, which is not the case in some countries.
-This may in part come from a greater sense of deference to regulators in France and also because of the local Bars’ formidable reputation for clamping down on any activity they see as possibly infringing regulations.
-Working with the State may also provide a powerful business development boost, i.e. if the local Bar approves of your tech then this will certainly help.
+This may in part come from a greater sense of deference in France and also because of the local Bars’ formidable reputation for clamping down on any activity they see as possibly infringing regulations.
+Working with the State may also provide a powerful business development boost, i.e. if the local Bar or court approves of your tech then this will certainly help.

 In this case, the engagement with French authorities and lawyers working for the State appears to have produced an unwanted result, not because the AI company was at fault, but it would seem because the local magistrates ‘didn’t get it‘ when it came to issues such as efficiency and increased productivity.